ecthiender/rmll-test/README.md

-This is a sample template of the directory structure of a Virtual Lab
+This is a sample template of the directory structure of a Virtual Lab.
+Ok 123.